Leave if you’re injured

 You can choose which doctor you’d like to see.

 If you cannot provide a doctor’s certificate or other proof that you’re really injured, your employer does not have to pay you for your sick leave.

 After the first week

-Your employer can't make you take the time off as sick leave, but you can ask them to pay you for 1 day's sick leave each week, if you have any.
+Your employer cannot make you take the time off as sick leave, but you can ask them to pay you for 1 day’s sick leave each week, if you have any.
 This makes up the difference between your normal wages and the 80% allowance.